of women experience violence in their lifetimes worldwide2

-Domestic violence is more prevelant and more severe amongst girls who marry as children, than amongst women who choose to marry.1 Girls in many contexts are often married off to the perpetrators of rape or sexual assault.
-It is a violation of women’s and girls’ sexual health and reproductive rights, and perpetuates other forms of violence including denial of education and reproductive health access.
+Girls who marry as children are at higher risk of domestic violence than women who choose to marry.1 Girls in many contexts are often married off to the perpetrators of rape or sexual assault.
+It is a violation of women’s and girls’ sexual health and reproductive rights, and perpetuates other forms of violence including denial of education.

 Girls are usually physically and emotionally unprepared for sexual activity, pregnancy and childbirth.
-Globally, 16 million girls aged between 15 and 19, and 1 million girls under the age of 15, give birth each year.2 70,000 girls die during pregnancy and childbirth.
-This makes complications during pregnancy and childbirth the second highest cause of death for girls aged 15-19 worldwide.3
+Globally, 16 million girls aged 15-19, and 1 million girls under the age of 15, give birth each year.2 Complications during pregnancy and childbirth are the second highest cause of death for girls aged 15-19 worldwide.3